-838.111 Operation and maintenance.
+838.111 OPERATION AND MAINTENANCE.

-- A. Waterparks shall be operated and maintained in accordance with the most restrictive applicable operational standards specified in the following documents: - 1.
-Specifications contained in this Ordinance. - 2.
-ASTM F-24 "Standards on Amusement Rides and Devices." - 3.
-"Virginia Amusement Device Regulations." - 4.
-Industry standards and manufacturer's specifications and recommendations.
+- (a) Waterparks shall be operated and maintained in accordance with the most restrictive applicable operational standards specified in the following documents: - (1) Specifications contained in this chapter. - (2) ASTM F-24 "Standards on Amusement Rides and Devices." - (3) "Virginia Amusement Device Regulations." - (4) Industry standards and manufacturer's specifications and recommendations. - (b) Personnel.